Hiking through history

 In this hiking program, we tread in the footsteps of generations past, who traversed by foot the paths and passes that connect the three settlements of the northernmost tip of Troll peninsula, Ólafsfjörður, Siglufjörður, and Fljót.

-Our guide will be Björn Z, a very experienced hiking guide.
+Our guide will be Björn Z, a very experienced hiking guide who, quite literally, wrote the book on hiking in this region.

 The Troll Peninsula is characterized by its rugged mountains, deep valleys, and the proximity to the Arctic Ocean.
 A network of footpaths connects the valleys and fjords and used to be the main transportation network in this region.
 Their purpose has changed as our society has developed, but they are still an important part of travel routes winter and summer and offer unsurpassed views and vistas for travelers.